 Let’s say that an immigrant was arrested for a crime.
 If they were not made aware of the immigration consequences of pleading guilty, that could be a reason for a withdrawal.
 Defendants must understand the consequences of a plea for it to count.

-Another is coercion.
-Sometimes a defendant gets so scared by the prosecution that they panic and make a poor plea.
-Rarely, this may be a deliberate act by an inexperienced prosecutor trying to force a plea deal.
-All plea deals must be entered into willingly or they are invalid.
+Sometimes, a defendant gets so scared by the prosecution that they panic and make a poor plea.
+Rarely, this may be a deliberate act by an inexperienced prosecutor trying to force a plea deal, in which case it is considered coercion.
+All plea deals must be entered into willingly, or they are invalid.

-Incompetent counsel is another.
-Let’s say a prosecutor gave the terms of a plea deal to a defense lawyer, but they never communicated it to the defendant.
-The prosecutor may come back with a harsher deal because they were “ignored”, but it was the lawyer’s fault and shows incompetence.
+Let’s say a prosecutor gave the terms of a plea deal to a defense lawyer but never communicated them to the defendant.
+The prosecutor may come back with a harsher deal because they were “ignored,” but it was the lawyer’s fault and shows incompetence.

 Contact an Attorney at the Simmrin Law Group for Help Today

-For more help with plea deals and all that goes into them, contact the lawyers at the Simmrin Law Group.
+For more help with plea deals and all that goes into them, contact our criminal defense attorneys.
 Consultations are free.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form